 - In the Host Name (or IP address) field you enter the IP address of your device.
 The IP address consists of 4 decimal numbers with values from 0 to 255.
-The 4 decimal numbers are separated by points. - □ To specify the connection type, select the SSH radio button in the Connection type option list.
-After selecting and setting the required parameters, the device lets you set up the data connection using SSH. - Click the Open button to set up the data connection to your device.
+The 4 decimal numbers are separated by points. - Specify the connection type.
+Select the SSH radio button in the Connection type option list.
+After selecting and setting the required parameters, the device lets you set up the data connection using SSH.
+Click the Open button to get up the data connection to your device. - □ Click the Open button to set up the data connection to your device.